Environmental and Energy Law Concentration

 Employment Opportunities

-The vibrant Twin Cities environmental and energy law communities offer students opportunities for part-time work during the school year and full-time summer employment with governmental agencies, law firms, legal departments at corporations and utilities, and nonprofit environmental groups.
-Prospective employers from around the country come to the Law School to interview students for summer and permanent positions.
-The Law School provides regular notice of employment opportunities, fellowships, and other scholarly opportunities.
+• The vibrant Twin Cities environmental and energy law community offers opportunities for part-time work during the school year and full-time summer employment with governmental agencies, law firms, legal departments at corporations and utilities, and nonprofit environmental groups.

 Student-Led Opportunities